-New York and New Jersey Disability Discrimination Attorney
+New York and New Jersey Disability Accommodations Attorney

-In 1990, the Americans with Disabilities Act (ADA) was created to eliminate barriers to employment for people with disabilities.
-American businesses are still trying to reach that goal, but some are not trying hard enough.
+In 1990, Congress passed and President George H.W.
+Bush signed into law the Americans with Disabilities Act (ADA).
+The ADA was created to eliminate barriers to employment for people with disabilities.
+Although many American businesses have made great strides to eliminate discrimination against disabled individuals in the nearly 30 years since, many others are still not trying hard enough.

 What Is a Disability?

-The ADA and the New Jersey Law Against Discrimination requires employers to make accommodations for a wide range of disabilities, including mental and, in some cases, emotional disabilities, and all types of serious illnesses.
+In short, the ADA (and the New Jersey Law Against Discrimination, for that matter) define disability broadly to cover a wide range of physical, mental and, in some cases, emotional conditions.

 Failure to Make Reasonable Accommodations

-- Adaptive equipment to make job duties possible or to prevent aggravating existing injuries
+- Adaptive equipment to make job duties possible or to prevent aggravating existing injuries; and

 Serious Illness Discrimination